VegaDeftwing/OpGuidesHugoSrc/content/Music/midi.md

 There is one final issue you may have with MIDI though that you should be aware of- as previously mentioned, some devices will just pass the MIDI input to the Though unaffected, even if that device can add it's own MIDI data, others will add on their own output.
 In the former case, *some* devices will literally just connect the in to the though electrically, resulting in no delay, while some will buffer the midi signal digitally and output it again, this ends up adding a very slight delay.
 In the latter case, this delay is almost gaurenteed.
 The delay is really a concern as it ends up affecting the MIDI clock signal as well, which means the clocking can get more delayed with each MIDI though.
 This is typically not a problem in reality, as the effects are usually not perceptible, but you should still be aware of it.

+### Virtual MIDI Ports

+Virtual MIDI ports are quite handy, as they allow you to route MIDI messages between two software programs on your computer, mix multiple midi devices together, etc.

+**Arch Linux** (should work in other distros too): Make a file called `snd-seq-dummp.conf` in `/etc/modprobe.d/` and put `options snd-seq-dummy ports=4` in it.
+You may also need to use the application `a2jmidid` with the `-e` flag to route MIDI though Jack Audio applications, though most programs can use Jack for audio and ALSA for MIDI.
+Restart, and now you should have more virtual ports.
+You can check by looking though /dev for more midi devices.

+**Windows:** use [Loop MIDI](http://www.tobias-erichsen.de/software/loopmidi.html) by Tobias Erichsen

+**MAC:** Built in with `Audio MIDI Setup`, open that and goto 'IAC Driver' then check 'Device is Online'

 ### Bandwidth

 One thing you need to be aware of that a combonation of which of these physical connections you're using and what the devices you're using have for processing power will determine the maximum rate that you can push MIDI messages to a given device.